Corallus-Caninus/Rattus/README.md

    -prediction mode toggle mode then move. when a TF model determines with confidence threshold where the next click or hover will occur it
-    moves to that position interrupting user input. model takes input vector: ffmpeg or X11 equivalent of screen and mouse data outputs probability and position (cannot click can only teleport then exit predict mode). use reinforcement learning to train online
+    moves to that position interrupting user input. model takes input vector: ffmpeg or X11 equivalent of screen and mouse data outputs probability and position (cannot click can only teleport then exit predict mode).
+If user doesnt click or hover within a bounding box of teleport destination the prediction was incorrect else correct use reinforcement learning to train online .
-    .